Website Security

 Don’t trust data from browser

-This includes, but is not limited to data in URL parameters of GET requests, POST requests, HTTP headers and cookies, and user-uploaded files.
+requests, HTTP headers and cookies, and user-uploaded files.
 Always check and sanitize all incoming data.